 - Auto accident: Vehicle operators and owners are responsible for negligent actions behind the wheel.
 An owner who entrusts a vehicle to a driver with a known adverse driving history also has a negligent entrustment exposure.
 As an SCI injury meets Florida's Personal Injury Protection tort threshold, the injured person would have an immediate right to make a claim for damages or file a lawsuit.

 - Commercial truck accidents: When a commercial driver is operating a truck within the scope of his employment, his employer is vicariously liable for his actions.
 An employer who allows a bad driver to use a company vehicle has a negligent entrustment liability exposure.
-Other responsible parties include the owner of the vehicle, negligent maintenance or repair contractors, a manufacturer that sold a defective vehicle or component, a loading contractor if a load shift or other load-related problem caused or contributed to an accident.
+Other responsible parties include the owner of the vehicle, negligent maintenance or repair contractors, a manufacturer that sold a defective vehicle or component, or a loading contractor if a load shift or other load-related problem caused or contributed to an accident.

 - Falls: Property owners are liable for safety and security issues on their property.
-If a commercial property owner subcontracts the maintenance, security, construction, and other property-related duties the subcontractors share liability.
-A property owner accrues negligence based on the injured person’s status on the premises.
+If a commercial property owner subcontracts the maintenance, security, construction, and other property-related duties, the subcontractors share liability.
+A property owner accrues negligence based on the injured person's status on the premises.
 Negligence is sometimes based on prior notice of a security or safety hazard.